hmc-memsafe-2016f/hmc-memsafe-2016f.github.io/schedule.md

    7. Writing (and explaining) a safe Rust program which leaks memory --Max and Daniel
    8. Type System Abuse: Compile Time Arithmetic in Rust
    9. `Sized`: Sized and unsized types in Rust.
-(Also super cool)
+(Also super cool) --Michael and Jackson
-   10. Dereference coercions & partial moves
+   10. Dereference coercions & partial moves --Ross and Luis
-      * Why sometimes `p.x` and `p.y` can be independently moved and other times they can't. --Ross and Luis
    11. Allocators.
 How can one go about allocating memory in (unsafe) Rust?
    12. [`crossbeam`][crossbeam]: aturon's scoped thread library.
       * You know how threads require `'static` inputs?
 What if they didn't?